 In this ad the colors, tone and texture of the brand can be felt, and therefore its character.

-Here we have less familiarity beteween the design and the WWF brand but with a clear message.
+Here we have less familiarity beteween design and the WWF brand.
+However, there is a clear message.

-Here the brand colors and the sign send a clear message besides including the same tones and vibrance.
+Here the brand colors and the sign send a clear message plus including the same tones and vibrance.

 This ad contents a clear and fun message but has no apparent relationship with the brand.

 Distribution, reticle, geometrical figures, and rhythm

 If you have the insights, the concept, and the colors, you pretty much have 90% of what you need to have a great brand design.
 However, if the distribution of these elements is not appropriate for your channel or collateral, all your work can become confusing and miss the receptor of the message.

 It is here where graphic distribution came into play.
 First, we need to address how the human brain works and how it perceives order, weight, rhythm, and direction.
 This subject has a particular relation with differences in light and shape as you can see in this picture.